-How often can you use it: As long as it's delivered from a standard cosmetic product and does not cause irritation, triethanolamine is considered safe to use on a daily basis by both Romanowski and Schultz.
+How often can you use it: As long as it's delivered from a standard cosmetic product and does not cause irritation, products with triethanolamine are considered safe to use daily by both Romanowski and Schultz.

-Works well with: As a pH adjuster, triethanolamine works particularly well with acidic materials, Romanowski adds.
+Works well with: As a pH adjuster, triethanolamine works particularly well with acidic materials.

 Don't use with: According to reviews by the Cosmetic Ingredient Review Expert Panel, to prevent the formation of possibly carcinogenic nitrosamines, triethanolamine should not be used with N-nitrosating agents in formulations or should not be used in cosmetic products in which N-nitroso compounds can be formed.